 - □ Reduction in existing Club GFA from 8,500m2 to 3,900m2

-- □ 597 Residential Units in total (comprising an assumed mix of 144 x 1 bed, 385 x 2 bed, 68 x 3 bed) plus small commercial area of 740m2 GFA.
+- 597 Residential Units in total (comprising an assumed mix of 144 x 1 bed, 385 x 2 bed, 68 x 3 bed) plus small commercial area of 740m2 GFA.

-- □ 6,404m2 GFA Supermarkets
+- 6,404m2 GFA Supermarkets

 - □ 1,096m2 GFA Mini / Majors

 - □ 5,572m2 GFA Retail specialty stores

 - □ 2,817m2 GFA Medical

 - □ 2,968m2 GFA Leisure facilities

-- □ 1,568 on-site parking spaces, comprising 851 spaces for the residential, 24 for the commercial office area on the residential land parcel and 693 car
+- 1,621 on-site parking spaces, comprising 928 spaces for the residential component [comprising 100 visitor spaces, 803 resident spaces and 25 spaces for the commercial office area on the residential land parcel] and 693

-parking spaces for the club / retail / supermarket / leisure / medical component.
+car parking spaces for the club / retail / supermarket / leisure / medical component.
+The 928 car parking spaces on the residential component comprise 883 'under cover' and 45 on-street spaces.

 - Removal of existing roundabout at the intersection of Woolooware Road North / Captain Cook Drive and creation of new eastern set of traffic signals along the prolongation of Woolooware Road North.
-Retail existing service station / Fitness First access arrangements and provide additional access to the service station from the northern end of Woolooware Road. - □ New traffic signal controlled access from Captain Cook Drive approximately 170m offset to the west of Woolooware Road roundabout intersection to serve the new club / retail development. - □ Separate resident only signalised access onto Captain Cook Drive offset approximately 300m to the west of proposed new retail signalised intersection.
+Retail existing service station / Fitness First access arrangements and provide additional access to the service station from the northern end of Woolooware Road. - New traffic signal controlled access from Captain Cook Drive approximately 170m offset to the west of Woolooware Road roundabout intersection to serve the new club / retail development. - Separate resident only signalised access onto Captain Cook Drive offset approximately 300m to the west of proposed new retail signalised intersection.